Board elections at OsloMet

 Elections will be in the form of preferential voting.
 Preferential voting is a form of proportional representation voting where the main purpose is to ensure a representation that is as much in line with the voter’s preferences as possible.
 It is considered the best possible way of safeguarding the university’s democracy.
 OsloMet has technical solutions that support the election principle.

-When do the elections take place?
+Where and when do the elections take place?

 Who is eligible to vote, and who can be elected?

-- Employees can not fall under these position categories: Rector, member of the Rector’s staff, dean, heads of the Centre for Welfare and Labour Research or the Centre for the Study of Professions, directors, heads of departments
+- Employees can not fall under these position categories: Rector, member of the Rector’s staff, dean, heads of the Centre for Welfare and Labour Research or the Centre for the Study of Professions, directors, heads of departments.

-- Deans, heads of departments, and heads of studies are regarded as academic staff
+- Deans, heads of departments, and heads of studies are regarded as academic staff.

 Electoral roll check